Submitting a rights statement

 Rights statements are shared via the API in the same way that any other metadata field is shared.
 The rights statement in the edm:rights field provides information about the conditions of use of the linked digital objects.

 The statements are a fully searchable field, and most of our rights statements pages are enriched with the semantic web standard RDF, which supports the exchange of data in different formats.

 Users of Europeana collections find all the relevant rights information below the digital object.
 By clicking through the rights statement that accompanies an object, users will access a webpage that describes the rights and permissions in more detail.
 Explore an example.

-Rights preferences can also be indicated when conducting a search in Europeana Collections.
+Rights preferences can also be indicated when conducting a search in Europeana.
 Through the 'can I use it' filter, users can search works by rights statements so that they only see works that can be used the way they want.